14 September–20 October 2019 Preview: Friday 13 September 6.30–8.30pm

-NICHOLAS WEGNER & VAUGHAN GRYLLS IN CONVERSATION WITH GARETH BELL-JONES
+NICHOLAS WEGNER AND VAUGHAN GRYLLS IN CONVERSATION WITH GARETH BELL-JONES

 Thursday 10 October 7–9pm

-A one day event, publication launch and archive screening focusing on contemporary artists’ engagement with the Five Sisters’ Bings and specifically Latham's approach to site from above as manifested in his 1975–76 APG placement with the Scottish Development Office.
+A one day event focusing on contemporary artists’ engagement with the Five Sisters’ Bings and specifically Latham's approach to site from above as manifested in his 1975–76 APG placement with the Scottish Development Office.
 With contributions from Joy Sleeman, Katherine Jackson, Nicky Bird and Onya McCausland.
-More information to follow.
+More information here.
 Free but booking essential, please book through eventbrite here.

 This exhibition coincides with the culmination of the Incidental Unit’s Incidental Futures touring programme which through 2019 has explored the ongoing relevance of the APG’s ways of working at meetings at organisations throughout the UK.
 On Friday 13 September a study day will explore historical examples of Artist Placement Group to consider how these experiments anticipated key challenges presently facing art, artists, the worlds of art and beyond.
 On Saturday 14 September, a curated assembly will convene contemporary practices inspired Artist Placement Group.
 Activated by their artist practitioners, each instance will highlight the long-term impact of the Artist Placement Group on cultural production across the UK.
 For more information click here.